BallAerospace/COSMOS/_docs/scripting.md

 ### get_screen_definition (since 4.1.0)

-The get_screen_definition returns the screen definition for a telemetry screen.
+The get_screen_definition returns the text file contents of a telemetry screen definition.

 Syntax:
 ```ruby